NYCPlanning/db-developments/.github/ISSUE_TEMPLATE/update.md

 VERSION_PREV=20Q2
 ```

-### Make sure the following are up-to-date in recipes
+### Make sure the following are up-to-date in Digital Ocean

 #### General